mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 Source: https://brian2.readthedocs.io/en/stable/developer/preferences.html

-# Preferences system
+# Preferences system

 Each preference looks like `codegen.c.compiler`, i.e. dotted names.
 Each preference has to be registered and validated.
 The idea is that registering all preferences ensures that misspellings of a preference value by a user causes an error, e.g. if they wrote `codgen.c.compiler` it would raise an error.
 Validation means that the value is checked for validity, so `codegen.c.compiler = 'gcc'` would be allowed, but `codegen.c.compiler = 'hcc'` would cause an error.

 An additional requirement is that the preferences system allows for extension modules to define their own preferences, including extending the existing core brian preferences.
 For example, an extension might want to define `extension.*` but it might also want to define a new language for codegen, e.g. `codegen.lisp.*`.
 However, extensions cannot add preferences to an existing category.

-## Accessing and setting preferences
+## Accessing and setting preferences

 Preferences can be accessed and set either keyword-based or attribute-based.
 To set/get the value for the preference example mentioned before, the following are equivalent: